All Episodes

 Mr. Taylor wasn't black.

-And the officer who shot him August 11th, outside a 7-Eleven in South Salt Lake was not white.
+He's been described as white and Hispanic, and the officer who shot him August the 11th outside a 7-Eleven in South Salt Lake was not white.

 Even the Washington Times refers to the cop as something other than white.

-and Well, this is not hard to explain.
+Well, this is not hard to explain.

-I mean, this is this it's it's the media soap opera, it's the narrative, it's the template.
+I mean, it's the media soap opera.

 This is easy to explain.

-That's why spent so much time trying to make people understand this whole thing in Ferguson is based on a myth.
+That's why I spent so much time trying to make people understand this whole thing in Ferguson is based on a myth.

 And the myth is that white cops are shooting innocent black kids all the time.